Create the coding target fields

 3. On the Details side panel.

-• Enable the Hidden toggle and use data classification to define who can view the data.
+• Enable the Hidden setting, and then use the Data Classification drop-down to define who can view the question and its data.
 For more information, see Define data classifications for a hidden question.

-• Enable the Read Only toggle so users can not edit the data.
+• Enable the Read Only setting so users who can view the data, based on data classification, cannot edit it.

 Note:

 Coding targets should never be editable.
-Study design and Oracle Central Coding configuration determine the data that populates these fields.
+Study design and Oracle Central Coding configuration determine the data that populates the coding targets.

 • Set the Character Limit to 2000.

-4. Expand the Advanced side panel, click Add Property, and select Coding Question.
+4. Expand the Advanced sidebar, select Add Property, and then choose the Coding Question option.

-6. Click Save, then Add to create additional coding targets.
+6. Select Save, then Add to create additional coding targets.